gentialiaj411/uTPU/README.md

 For CUDA calibration and holdout validation, use the calibration scripts under `firmware/host/`; these generate local reports under `build/reports/`.

-Current GitHub Actions status: green on `main` at commit `a2384db` (run `26059965031`).
+Current GitHub Actions status (run id + commit): see `CLAIMS_MATRIX.md`, which is the single source of truth for CI state.
 The CI job runs the narrow host regression set and skips optional local artifacts, such as model weights or RTL metrics, when absent in a clean checkout.

 ## Resume-Safe Wording